SpaceMonkey-MH/Unnamed_Project/Notes.md

 	There still is something weird about the hit state of tme.
 	The projectiles of the Flame Thrower are functionning correctly, with gravity and shit, but that raises an issue: the projectiles always face the same direction, but maybe they should turn with their movement.
 Idk, for it might be logical that they stay the same, being a fluid.
-I think I'll leave it that way.Also, it lacks the connection of the damage from the weapon to the fire.
+I think I'll leave it that way.
+	Also, it lacks the connection of the damage from the weapon to the fire.
 Also, maybe it would be good to set the target on fire just by touching them, not only when they walk over the burning ground.
+	The set_on_fire() procedure is weird: its parameters are set as float, but, when called, it says variant.
+Idk.
+	The burning ground spawn just in front of the hit character, so it doesnt burn.
+Will have to fix that.
+Or perhaps not, idk.
+The enemies will mostly be moving anyway.
+I think I should.
+Idk.
+Dad said I shouldn't.